cockpit-project/cockpit/HACKING.md

 ## Making Changes in the UI Code

 The Cockpit UI code is comprised of HTML, javascript and CSS.
-Almost all of this code is found in the modules in the modules/ subdirectory of the Cockpit code.
+Almost all of this code is found in the packages in the pkg/ subdirectory of the Cockpit code.

 You can setup a system for rapid development of Cockpit UI code.
-This will allow you to simply refresh your browser and see any changes you've made to code in the modules/ subdirectory.
+This will allow you to simply refresh your browser and see any changes you've made to code in the pkg/ subdirectory.

 Run this command from your top level Cockpit checkout directory, and make sure to run it as the user that you will using to log into Cockpit.

     $ mkdir -p ~/.local/share
-    $ ln -s $(pwd)/modules ~/.local/share/cockpit
+    $ ln -s $(pwd)/pkg ~/.local/share/cockpit

-This will cause cockpit to read UI files directly from the Cockpit code modules/ directory instead of using the installed Cockpit UI files.
+This will cause cockpit to read UI files directly from the Cockpit code pkg/ directory instead of using the installed Cockpit UI files.
 But only for the user which ran the above command.

 To revert the above change, run: